 Representatives of the media wishing to cover the hearings must be duly accredited.
-For further information, please refer to the "Accreditation" page in the Press Room.
+For further information, please refer to the Accreditation page under “Press room”.

-For all information concerning job vacancies, please refer to the "Current vacancies" page on our Internet site.
+For all information concerning job vacancies, please refer to the Current vacancies page on our website.

 Yes.
 Further information on this subject can be found under Internships on our website.